dong4j/self-star-list/README.md

 *   [bernardo-bruning/ollama-copilot](https://github.com/bernardo-bruning/ollama-copilot) - Proxy that allows you to use ollama as a copilot like Github copilot

-*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, and other large language models.
+*   [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.

 *   [metatube-community/metatube-sdk-go](https://github.com/metatube-community/metatube-sdk-go) - MetaTube SDK & API Server in Golang